 By Jonathan Decker, Clinical Director, LMFT

 This article contains a frank, but not crass, discussion of sex and is intended for mature readers.
+If you'd like support in applying these concepts or for your well-being and relationships, please schedule a consultation with Jonathan here.

 CHASING AFTER MIRAGES